-Residents of local northern Nevada communities are encouraged to help keep their neighborhoods safe from wildfires by participating in "Junk the Junipers," 8 a.m. - 1 p.m., May 12.
-University of Nevada Cooperative Extension's Living With Fire Program, in partnership with the Nevada Division of Forestry, Bureau of Land Management and Truckee Meadows Fire Protection District, urge residents to bring their ornamental junipers, pines, rabbitbrush, sagebrush and other woody vegetation to one of two locations to be chipped and disposed of for free.
+Residents of local northern Nevada communities are encouraged to help keep their neighborhoods safe from wildfires by participating in "Junk the Junipers," 8 a.m.-1 p.m., May 4.
+University of Nevada Cooperative Extension's Living With Fire Program, in partnership with the Nevada Division of Forestry, Bureau of Land Management and Truckee Meadows Fire Protection District, urges residents to bring their ornamental junipers, pines, rabbitbrush, sagebrush and other woody vegetation to one of two locations to be disposed of for free.
 Participants will receive a coupon from Moana Nursery for 20 percent off a "good plant choice," Moana-grown replacement shrub.

-Junk the Junipers is a Nevada Wildfire Awareness Month event, and promotes the month's message, "Prepare Now!
-Wildfire Knows No Season."
+Junk the Junipers is a Nevada Wildfire Awareness Month event and promotes the month's message, "Wildfires Happen.
+Is Your Community Prepared?".
 The events are sponsored by the Bureau of Land Management, Moana Nursery, Nevada Division of Forestry, Truckee Meadows Fire Protection District and University of Nevada Cooperative Extension.

 Nevada Wildfire Awareness Month is a collaborative effort of local, state and federal firefighting agencies; University of Nevada Cooperative Extension; and many others.
 Events and activities are held across the state.
-For more information on Junk the Junipers, contact Jamie Roice-Gomes at firstname.lastname@example.org or 775-336-0261.
-To learn more about Nevada Wildfire Awareness Month activities, visit the Living With Fire website.
+For more information on Junk the Junipers, contact Roice-Gomes at email@example.com or 775-336-0261.